[RELEASE] Zigbee2MQTT Routing Driver v2

 Upgrading from v1

-1. Follow the instructions above, making sure all four parts are installed (this is automatic with HPM) but don't bother with the Configuration section.
+1. Follow the Installation instructions above, making sure all four parts are installed (this is automatic with HPM) but don't bother with the Configuration section.
 The new driver will not interfere with the old one.

 2. Click the Zigbee2MQTT device in your Hubitat Devices list, scroll down to Device Information and click the Type dropdown.